Hackuarium/simple-spectro/experiments/color/E133_Briliant_blue/README.md

 ## Exploratory experiments

-The goal is to evaluate the concentration required to have an absorbance of around 0.5
+The goal is to evaluate the concentration required to have an absorbance of around 0.5.

-We took 427.0 mg in 100mL of water
+We took 427.0 mg in 100mL of water.

-From ths 0.5mL in 100mL
+From this we placed 0.5mL in 100mL.

 ### 21 mg/L